ArchivesListing Regulation

 Maha in Brief

 Maha Energy AB is a Swedish public limited liability company.
 FNCA Sweden AB has been engaged as Certified Adviser and can be contacted at info@fnca.se or +46-8-528 00 399.
 The Company's auditors are Deloitte.
 The Company's predecessor Maha Energy Inc. was founded in 2013 in Calgary, Canada, by Jonas Lindvall and Ron Panchuk.
 In May 2016, the new group was formed with Maha Energy AB as parent company for purposes completing an initial public offering on the Nasdaq First North Sweden stock exchange.
 Jonas Lindvall, CEO and Managing Director, has 30 years of international experience in the oil and gas industry, starting his career with Lundin Oil during the early days of E&P growth.
 After 6 years at Shell and Talisman, Jonas joined, and helped secure the success of, Tethys Oil AB.
 Maha's strategy is to target and develop underperforming hydrocarbon assets on global basis.
-The Company operates three oil fields, Tartaruga and Tie in Brazil and LAK Ranch, in Wyoming, U.S. For more information, please visit our website www.mahaenergy.ca.
+The Company operates four oil fields, Tartaruga and Tie in Brazil, Powder River (LAK Ranch) and Illinois basins in the United States For more information, please visit our website www.mahaenergy.ca.

 Maha Energy AB (publ)